On efficiently solvable cases of Quantum k-SAT: Quantum SAT with bounded occurrence of variables

 The algorithm proceeds as follows.
 Let $\Pi$ satisfy the conditions of our claim.
 For clarity, any time a CR on a path is broken by a transfer matrix $T_{\psi}$ on edge $(u,v)$, i.e. $T_{\psi}\ket{u}=0$, we shall implicitly assume we continue by choosing assignment $\ket{0}$ on $v$ to induce a new CR and continue solving the path.
 (This is important for the correctness analysis later in which Step 3 must not create a $1$-local constraint.)

 \paragraph*{Statement of algorithm.} The intuitive idea behind the algorithm is to ``partially reduce'' $\Pi$ to a $2$-QSAT instance, and use the transfer matrix techniques outlined above to solve this segment.
-Combining this with a new notion of fusing CRs, the technique can be applied iteratively to reduce $k$-local constraints to $2$-local ones until the entire instance is solved.\\
+Combining this with a new notion of fusing CRs, the technique can be applied iteratively to reduce $k$-local constraints to $2$-local ones until the entire instance is solved.
+More informally, the algorithm exploits the extra degrees of freedom which arise when each qubit appears in at most two clauses.
+In particular, by considering clauses in the ``right'' order below, we are able to (iteratively) greedily satisfy a given clause locally, and propagate the implications of such an assignment via transfer matrix techniques. \\

 \emph{Algorithm A.} \begin{enumerate} \item While there exists a $1$-local constraint $c$ acting on some qubit $v$: \begin{enumerate} \item If $c$ conflicts with another $1$-local clause on $v$, reject.
 Else, set $\ket{v}=\ket{c^\perp}\in\complex^2$.
 Set\footnote{Setting $C_v=S_{\ket{v}}$ means we update all clauses $c$ acting on $v$ by projecting qubit $v$ of $c$ onto $\ket{v}$.
 Note that each $v$ does not keep a local copy of $C_v$, i.e. all clauses are referenced in a global fashion.} $C_v=S_{\ket{v}}$, and remove $v$ from $\Pi$. \end{enumerate} \item While there exists a qubit $v$ appearing only in clauses of size at least $ k'\geq 3$: \begin{enumerate} \item Set $\ket{v}=\ket{0}$ and $C_v=S_{\ket{v}}$.
 Remove $v$ from $\Pi$. \end{enumerate} \item While there exists a $2$-local clause: